European Funding: Horizon 2020

 The proposed support for research and innovation under Horizon 2020 will:

-International cooperation will be an important cross-cutting priority of Horizon 2020.
-In addition to Horizon 2020 being fully open to international participation, targeted actions with key partner countries and regions will focus on the EU strategic priorities.
-Through a new strategy, a strategic and coherent approach to international cooperation will be ensured across Horizon 2020.
+International cooperation is an important cross-cutting priority of Horizon 2020.
+In addition to Horizon 2020 being fully open to international participation, targeted actions with key partner countries and regions focus on the EU strategic priorities.

 How does Horizon 2020 work?

-The EC publishes for every programme a specific work programme which will include many different calls for proposals.
-The Horizon 2020 programmes will fall under one of the three pillars: Excellent Science, Industrial leadership and Societal Challenges.
+For every Horizon 2020 programme, the European Commission publishes a specific work programme that includes various calls for proposals.
+Most Horizon 2020 programmes fall under one of three pillars: Excellent Science, Industrial leadership and Societal Challenges.

 Horizon 2020 information and calls